influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/database/create.md

   mydb
 ```

-### Create a database with with a custom partition template
+### Create a database with a custom partition template

 The following example creates a new `mydb` database and applies a partition
 template that partitions by two tags (`room` and `sensor-type`) and by week using